easegress-io/easegress/doc/benchmark.md

 ### Echo Server
 1. [Source code](https://github.com/megaease/easegress/tree/main/example/backend-service/mirror)
-2. Its logic is accepting HTTP request and printing to the consul, in this stress testing, only uses `9095` port.
+2. Its logic is accepting HTTP request and printing to the console, in this testing, we only uses `9095` port.

 ## Testing
-* Scenario 1: 50concurrency/900request/2miniute/not QPS limitation
+* Scenario 1: 50 concurrency/900 requests/2 miniutes limitation/not QPS limitation

 ``` bash